Serpent in the Wilderness

-Surrounded by yogis, I am present, looking for a way in.
-It is happening now, all around me—a shift in consciousness, a transformation.
-While many see exercise or people sitting still in a room, that is merely the surface.
+Surrounded by yogis, I am present.
+It is happening.
+All around me, consciousness shifts and transforms.
+While many see a form of exercise or people sitting still in a room, that is merely the surface.
 There is something profound occurring before my lens.

 On a purely physiological level, we know the effect of a pose; muscles are working, glands are pressurized and organs squeezed.
 Prana, or life force, circulates, replenishing with each breath.
 With each movement, essential messages are communicated.

 Practiced on a regular basis, with intention, these superficial benefits alone will change one’s life.
 Yet the body is but a vehicle, the container through which yoga is known.
 There are vast resources within us that are unacknowledged and unexplored.

 Each of us has immense wisdom, here and now, waiting to be tapped.
 Through the subtle work of sadhana (daily practice), clarity, intuition, and peace are revealed.
 We begin to touch our true depths, to see the other as our self, to know the interconnected nature of reality.

 -From the afterword of Serpent in the Wilderness, a monograph published by Kehrer Verlag